interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

   - Positive amount indicates its peer is indebted to the connector (an _asset_ to the connector).
   - Negative amount indicates its peer has sent a pre-payment to the connector.

-Thus, a given connector's "accounts payable" balance should mirror its peer's "accounts receivable" balance.
-Likewise, a connector's "accounts receivable" balance should mirror its peer's "accounts payable" balance.
+Thus, a given connector's accounts payable balance should mirror its peer's accounts receivable balance.
+Likewise, a connector's accounts receivable balance should mirror its peer's accounts payable balance.

 Together, a settlement engine and an accounting system interface with one another to perform double-entry bookkeeping with eventual consistency.
-To ensure accurate, balanced double-entry bookkeeping, settlement engine and accounting system implementations MUST enforce several invariants.
+To ensure accurate, balanced double-entry bookkeeping, settlement engine and accounting system implementations MUST enforce several invariants:

 #### Account for outgoing settlements

 The accounting system is responsible for triggering outgoing settlements.
-For example, when the accounts payable reaches a particular threshold, the accounting system SHOULD trigger a settlement to reduce the amount owed to the peer to a predefined, lesser amount in order to be able to continue transacting with the peer.
+For example, when the accounts payable reaches a particular threshold, the accounting system could trigger a settlement reducing the amount owed to the peer to a predefined, lesser amount.

-When the accounting system triggers a settlement, it MUST debit the accounts payable, subtracting the amount of the settlement before sending the request to the settlement engine to settle the amount.
+When the accounting system triggers a settlement, it MUST debit the accounts payable, subtracting the amount of the settlement, and then send a request to the settlement engine to settle the amount.

 #### Account for incoming settlements